 1) Reduced risk – with a SaaS approach, VoIP is success-based; this means costs are variable and in line with revenue (as opposed to fixed in the old way of doing it); there isn’t CAPEX to amortize nor a fixed OPEX from the maintenance fees and operations staff.

 2) Strategic focus – CAPEX and operational resources can be focused on higher priority growth initiatives, including making big bets and embracing other transformative technologies.

 3) Continual innovation – with cloud deployments service providers can evolve in an agile fashion as they get access to the latest and greatest feature set delivered in a non-disruptive, easy to consume manner.
 See my earlier blog post SaaS – Freedom from Product Release Tyranny for more on this topic.

 4) Easier to manage – done right the cloud masks complexity and abstracts the management of individual boxes or software functions into a single and simple management interface.
-While sometimes hard to measure the total cost of managing a voice networks, this simplification reduces total cost of ownership and removes error prone, manual processes that ultimately add cost and time to service delivery.
+While sometimes hard to measure the total cost of managing a voice network, this simplification reduces the total cost of ownership and removes error-prone, manual processes that ultimately add cost and time to service delivery.

 5) Extensible – the modern cloud approach is also all about being extensible and allowing communications to plug into different systems for end-user communications (e.g., adding VoIP to Google Apps, CRM systems, etc.)

 6) Greener – a service provider can be more environmentally friendly as power and cooling requirements (and associated costs) are eliminated in the service provider data center and more efficiently run in a shared space in the cloud